cs-uob/COMS20012/docs/exercises/Revision_MCQ.md

 ### Question 14
 What is a spatial safety violation:

-a.
+- a.
 An error in the kernel execution leading to data safety violation.
-b.
+- b.
 An error in associating a virtual address with a physical address.
-c.
+- c.
 An error in which a pointer is used to access an object that has already been deallocated.
-d.
+- d.
 An error in which a pointer is used to access the data at a location in memory that is outside the bounds of an allocated object.
-e.
+-e.
 None of the above

 ---

 ### Question 15
 Choose the False answer:

-a.
+- a.
 TLS has been deprecated by Internet Engineering Task Force and replaced by SSL
-b.
+- b.
 In  TLS, the data protection phase is implemented by the sub-protocol TLS application data protocol
-c.
+- c.
 Compared to SSL 3.0, TLS 1.0 uses HMAC
-d.
+- d.
 TLS is used to Establish a Virtual Private Network
-e.
+- e.
 None of the above

 ---

 ### Question 16
 Which of the following is correct:
-a)	When division by zero occurs, interrupt is triggered.
+- a.
+When division by zero occurs, interrupt is triggered.
-b)	Interrupt do not invoke the kernel
+- b.
+Interrupt do not invoke the kernel
-c)	System call does not allow to interact with the kernel
+- c.
+System call does not allow to interact with the kernel
-d)	When division by zero occurs, trap is triggered.
+- d.
+When division by zero occurs, trap is triggered.
-e)	None of the above
+-e.
+None of the above

 ---

 ### Question 17
 Choose the False answer:
-a)	Operating system abstracts the hardware complexity
+- a.
+Operating system abstracts the hardware complexity
-b)	Operating system is a computer program
+- b.
+Operating system is a computer program
-c)	Operating system multiplexes hardware resources
+- c.
+Operating system multiplexes hardware resources
-d)	In OS, processes, threads are used to abstract the disk
+- d.
+In OS, processes, threads are used to abstract the disk
-e)	None of the above
+- e.
+None of the above

 ---

 ### Question 18
 IPSEC is the only solution to establish a VPN
-a)	True
+- a.
+True
-b)	False
+-b.
+False

 ---

 ### Question 19
 SSL is recommended by the IETF
-a)	False
+- a.
+False
-b)	True
+- b.
+True

 ---